collinsNick/React-redux-shopping-web-app/README.md

-## React-Redux Ecommerce web application(Front end)
+## React-Redux Ecommerce web application
 this is a sample ecommerce web app made using react, redux and react router.

-live demo can be found at [https://safe-brook-53624.herokuapp.com/](https://safe-brook-53624.herokuapp.com/).
+Live demo can be found at [https://safe-brook-53624.herokuapp.com/](https://safe-brook-53624.herokuapp.com/).

 ## Build Setup

 1. Run `npm install` in root directory, to install all required dependencies.
-3. Use `npm start` to start the application on you machine
+2. Use `npm start` to start the application on you machine